FAQS

 Question #3: What do I do with the results to get the graphs/reports?

-Answer: You can either enter them on our online program, Auditor QC, which is accessible through our website, www.auditmicro.com, or you can send the data to us, Technical Solutions, to create the graphs for you and have them returned via fax or email.
+Answer: You can either enter them on our online program, Auditor QC, which is accessible through our website, www.auditmicro.com, or you can send the data to us, Technical Support, to create the graphs for you and have them returned via fax or email.
 You can choose whichever is easiest for you.
 Both services are completely free.
 Data can be faxed to: ATTN: Technical Support, (706) 485-2123.
 Please make sure to include: Contact information, the analyzer the material was run on, and the lot number of the Audit MicroControls product to assure that we plot against the correct set of peer data.

 Question #4: How do I know if I have passed or failed?
 What are your acceptable limits?